Quick Answer

 Do not assume “file everything” or “file nothing.”
 This source set does not provide one universal registration rule across all assets and countries, so decide per asset and jurisdiction.
 Keep VAT administration records separate from title and ownership records.

-This source set does not define governing-law, jurisdiction, or dispute-resolution standards.
-At minimum, keep those clauses consistent across your contract stack and get jurisdiction-specific legal validation before signing.
+At minimum, keep governing-law, jurisdiction, and dispute-resolution clauses consistent across your contract stack and get jurisdiction-specific legal validation before signing.

 Keep two linked files: one for contract/IP and one for VAT administration.
 For VAT, record whether OSS is used (it is optional), the Member State of identification, and OSS filing cadence (quarterly for Union/non-Union, monthly for import).
 If you use OSS, include all supplies that fall under the chosen scheme in the OSS return.
 If you use CBR, record the participating EU country where the applicant is VAT-registered, and in multi-company cases note which company submitted on behalf of the others.